sodaliAyran/herogi-interview/README.md

 $ docker-compose up
 ```

 Tests will run automatically when you build the image.
-(Not ideal because why should you download a testing library to you production system but I like seeing the dots.)
+(Not ideal because you shouldn't download a testing library to your production system but I did it because I like seeing the dots...)

 After that just hit http://localhost:3000 on your browser.

 or